Acoustic Guitar Solo Lesson Part 1: A Totally Unique, Creative, And Equally Impressive Way To Solo On Your Acoustic Guitar

 However, if we apply our banjo roll pattern to this scale pattern, everything changes!

 The great thing about this solo technique is that it is a consistent pattern.
 Once you get the first 3 notes down, it’s all repetition from there.
+The sequence is made up of playing 2 consecutive fretted notes on adjacent strings of the pattern, followed by an open string.

 That’s it!

 So to begin play the 2nd note of the pattern on the 6th string with your thumb (p), then the 1st note on the 5th string of the pattern with your index (i), followed by the open 4th string with your middle (m) finger.
-This completes one rotation of our forward roll banjo patter
+This completes one rotation of our forward roll banjo pattern:

 From here you simply repeat this sequence of notes, only starting from the 5th string of the pattern: